 Jupiter Hammon did not live to see the passage of New York’s second and final gradual emancipation law in 1817, which established a legal path to freedom for all enslaved New Yorkers.
 The law stipulated that any enslaved person born before July 4, 1799 would be freed on July 4, 1827, and that the children of enslaved mothers born after the passage of the law on March 31, 1817 would remain bound until the age of 21.
 These complicated provisions are a source of confusion about the abolition of slavery in New York.
 Although this new law legally ended slavery in New York on July 4, 1827, children born earlier that year could remain bound to their mother’s enslavers until as late as 1848.
 While most enslaved people were freed during the early nineteenth century, some were held in bondage much longer.
-According to census records, at least four individuals were still enslaved in New York as late as 1840.
+According to census records, there were individuals still enslaved in New York in 1840.

 By Lauren Brincat, Curator, Preservation Long Island

 Explore the people and places of Jupiter Hammon’s world with our interactive story map:

 Sources and Further Reading

 Benton, Ned.
 “Dating the Start and End of Slavery in New York.”
 New York Slavery Records Index. https://nyslavery.commons.gc.cuny.edu/dating-the-start-and-end-of-slavery-in-new-york/ (accessed April 20, 2020).

 May, Cedrick ed.
 The Collected Works of Jupiter Hammon: Poems and Essays.
 Knoxville, TN: University of Tennessee Press, 2017.